RonPieket/BinaryRelations/README.md

 time, or O(1).
 All operations on a `OneToOne` are also constant.

 Things get more complicated with `OneToMany` and `ManyToMany`.
 They maintain sorted arrays.
-Insertion and removal of elements in an array involves shifting everything between the point of insertion/removal and the end of the array.
+Insertion and erasure of elements in an array involves shifting everything between the point of insertion/erasure and the end of the array.
 This is O(n).
 It sounds terrible, but in practice, at least in the context of our world editor, this has not been a problem.
 That’s probably because insert and erase operations are relatively infrequent when compared to lookups.